PHP

 • array_reverse — Return an array with elements in reverse order

-• array_search — Searches the array for a given value and returns the corresponding key if successful
+• array_search — Searches the array for a given value and returns the first corresponding key if successful

 • array_shift — Shift an element off the beginning of array